ncatlab/nlab-content/pages/19971.md

 ## Idea

-_Defunctionalization_ is a method of converting a functional program into one that involves no higher order functions nor lambda expressions.
+_Defunctionalization_ is a method of converting a [[functional programming|functional program]] into one that involves no higher order functions nor lambda expressions.
 It is a whole program transformation.

 ## Program transformation